The Four Steps to Upgrade from Dynamics AX to Dynamics 365 Finance and Supply Chain Management

-Upgrading from Dynamics AX to Dynamics 365 Finance and Operations is a looming (and exciting) reality for all businesses utilizing AX today.
+Upgrading from Dynamics AX to Dynamics 365 Finance and Supply Chain Management is a looming (and exciting) reality for all businesses utilizing AX today.
 Mainstream support for even the most recent version of AX (2012 R3) is ending in 2021.
 Upgrading isn’t a simple process, but it will be well worth it, in the end, thanks to our four steps: the new features and functionality, modern user experience, integrated business operations, and enhanced business intelligence.

 An enterprise software upgrade is a great time for a fresh start.
 No doubt at least some of your business processes have changed since your last upgrade, or maybe even since you initially implemented Dynamics AX.
 This is a great time to look to clean-up, roll additional business processes into Dynamics, utilize new tools, and leverage improved best practices for 2019 and beyond.

 The first step is to get organized with all of your business processes.
 At Stoneridge, we like to go through an exercise that we call the enterprise process review (EPR).
 The primary output of the enterprise process review activity is simply an overview of your key business processes and some documentation that describes each process and how it is performed today.
 This catalog becomes the foundation of the upgrade project and is key to understanding the work effort involved.

 With all the improvements and additions that Microsoft has made in feature set and functionality, it would be good to take look at any business processes not currently utilizing Dynamics, as you may find benefits from bringing those into the Dynamics fold.
 More than likely, there’s some new functionality that you could leverage and just get more ROI and potentially eliminate other third-party systems that you’re currently using.